-The proposed facility of Liberty Compassion will be located at 179 Brook St, Clinton, MA (the "Site").
+The proposed facility of Liberty Compassion will be located at 179 Brook St, Clinton, MA.
 The address is currently zoned within the Industrial District.
 According to the Clinton Zoning Bylaws, the Industrial District allows marijuana cultivation and manufacturing with special permits from the Planning Board.
-Liberty Compassion will comply with all requirements specified by the host community.
+Liberty Compassion will operate within the parameters of the Industrial District bylaws, including prohibiting operation between the hours of 8PM and 8AM.
 Liberty Compassion will make no changes to the premises or its operation that would violate said bylaws.
 See zone map below, the subject property is outlined in blue.